Klimatbyran/frontend/src/lib/blog/posts/paris-aligned-en.md

 ### 3. Your Real-World Pace: The Trendline
 Now think about how you actually work.

 For some people, they would rather move more dirt at the beginning and have less later when they are tired.
-But from a past gardening project, you know you naturally: fill and move a wheelbarrow with 10 kg every 10 minutes consistently, without slowing down.
+But from a past gardening project, you know a comfortable pace for you is to fill and move a wheelbarrow with 10 kg every 10 minutes consistently, without slowing down.

-This is your “natural”, observed behaviour — your trendline.
+This is your observed behaviour — your trendline.

 At the start:
 - 10 kg out of 300 kg is only **-3%**